Ted Turner: Controversial comments

 Turner once called observers of Ash Wednesday "Jesus freaks", though he apologized, and dubbed opponents of abortion "bozos".

 In 1999, Turner made a joke about Polish mine detectors when asked about Pope John Paul II.
 After a harsh response from the Polish deputy foreign minister Radek Sikorski, Turner apologized.

 In 2002, Turner accused Israel of terror: "The Palestinians are fighting with human suicide bombers, that's all they have.
 The Israelis ... they've got one of the most powerful military machines in the world.
 The Palestinians have nothing.
 So who are the terrorists?
 I would make a case that both sides are involved in terrorism."
 He apologized for that and the remarks in 2011 about the 9/11 hijackers, but also defended himself: "Look, I'm a very good thinker, but I sometimes grab the wrong word ...
 I mean, I don't type my speeches, then sit up there and read them off the teleprompter, you know.
 I wing it."

-Also in 2008, Turner asserted on PBS's Charlie Rose television program that if steps are not taken to address global warming, most people would die and "the rest of us will be cannibals".
+Also in 2008, Turner asserted on PBS's Charlie Rose that if steps are not taken to address global warming, most people would die and "the rest of us will be cannibals".
 Turner also said in the interview that he advocated Americans having no more than two children.
 In 2010, he stated that China's one-child policy should be implemented.

 Turner Enterprises

-Turner Enterprises, Inc. (TEI) is a private American company that was founded in 1976 and manages the business interests, land holdings and investments of Ted Turner, including the oversight of Turner's 24 properties across the U.S. and Argentina.
+Turner Enterprises, Inc. (TEI) is a private American company that was founded in 1976 and manages the business interests, land holdings and investments of Ted Turner, including the oversight of Turner's 24 properties across the United States and Argentina.
 At two million acres of personal and ranch land, Turner is the second-largest landowner in North America.
-He owned 19 ranches - 16 in the western U.S. and three in Argentina.
+He owned 19 ranches – 16 in the western U.S. and three in Argentina.
 In January 2016, the Osage Nation bought Turner's 43,000 acre (170 km2) Bluestem Ranch in Osage County, Oklahoma.
 Turner had purchased the property in 2001 primarily to raise bison.